 Memsource makes it possible to measure machine translation quality by comparing machine translation and its final post-edited version at a segment level.
 The match score is counted in just the same way as for translation memory matches.
 To analyze the post-edited translation against the initial machine translation, launch the Post-editing analysis via the Analyze button under Project.

 After opening a post-editing analysis, a net rate scheme can be selected and the pages/words/characters will get recalculated.
-The results will get displayed in the line Net Rate.
+The results will get displayed in the Net Rate line.

 The post-editing analysis gets typically generated after the translation.